Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Promoter motif detection
 ----------------

 As long as you have TSS, you can use the subcommand ``promoter`` to get promoter.
-It will based on the class of TSS to generate the promoters.
+It will be based on the class of TSS to generate the promoters.
 Therefore, if your TSS data is not computed by ``ANNOgesic``, you need to assign ``-s`` and ``-g`` (for annotation files).
 Then ``promoter`` will help you to classify your TSS data.